aadams10046/Portfolio/README.md

 ## Technical Skills Utilized
 * Python
 * Data Visualization using matplotlib, and seaborn (examples in files)
-* Data analysis using pandas, numpy, and scipy.stats.
+* Data analysis using pandas, numpy, and scipy.stats
-* Excel formulas and references (for creating the csv that the program uses)
+* Excel formulas and references (for creating the csv that the program uses, including XLOOKUPs and substring functions)
-* Tableau Income and Age Maps available [here](https://public.tableau.com/app/profile/alexander.adams3449).
+* Tableau Income and Age Maps available [here](https://public.tableau.com/app/profile/alexander.adams3449)

 ## Process
 The data used for [master_thrift_store.csv](https://github.com/aadams10046/Thrift-Store-Python-Project/blob/main/master_thrift_store.csv) was pulled from Census.gov data collected in 2020.
 Some ZIP codes had no data collected for income or median age.
 In these cases I did one of two things: